bhopals/english-vocabs/skill-set-writing.md

   - The protocol to `reduce` global warming is going straight into the toilet.
   - It is time to `consider` ...
   - The deal to `cut` `greenhouse-gas emissions` has gone up in smoke
-  - The world will be devastated by global warming.
+  - The world will be `devastated` by global warming.
+  - As responsible nations we are committed to the `financial well-being` of our citizens.
+  - `Strict environmental protection` rules `stifle` `economic growth`.
+  - substantial campaign donations from the leaders of business community
+  - aforementioned business community has to pay the cost of `greater environmental controls`